-It is for that reason that I am saying that if we then task the work with EACC, we will be coming closer to getting some answers as Kenyans expect to see in the coming days.
+It is for that reason that I am saying that if we then task EACC, we will be coming closer to getting some answers as Kenyans expect to see in the coming days.
 They really would want to see some people arraigned in court.
 This is not a game that we want to continue playing.
 It is a very difficult issue.
 I do not want to go outside the parameters of this Motion.
-It is an issue that is even making it difficult for the Building Bridges Initiative (BBI).
+It is an issue that is even making it difficult for the BBI.
 Those of us who do not want the BBI movement are using the COVID-19 manenos as a reason to say that we should deal with the pandemic before we deal with the BBI.
 We need to show some seriousness.
 This amendment helps in furthering that idea.